Assessor’s Rules of Procedure

 (4) The periods of time referred to in subsection (2) may be varied by agreement between the parties or by order of the Assessor.

-(5) If the party to whom the notice is given fails to comply with the notice, the party giving the notice may apply to the Assessor for an order directing the party to whom notice was given to provide the requested documents or make them available for inspection.
+(5) If the party to whom the notice is given fails to comply with the notice, the party giving the notice may apply to the Assessor for an order directing the party to whom notice was given to produce the documents requested for inspection.

 Marginal note:Public nature of filed documents